darrenyang0116/Global-fishing-vessel-watch/Attempts.md

 ## My attempts before building the website
-It is always helpful to quickly sckech out the data-visualization first before building the whole website.
-I created several static drawings by Illustrator and two animations by Hype to show how I envision the website look and features.
+It is always helpful to sckech out the data-visualization first before building the whole website.
+I created several static drawings by Illustrator and two animations by Hype to show how I envision the website's look and features.

+## Static maps

+## Animations